 This incredible sinkhole has been shaped by water in a fault of impermeable limestone plain.
 It has formed in lower Cretaceous limestone and is located in the approximately 500 km long and up to 3,500 m high Sierra Madre Oriental mountains.

 otano de las Golondrinas by far is not the only karst formation here.
 Here, around Aquismón town, are located several very deep sinkholes and some very long cave systems including the giant Sistema Purificación, explored to 95 km length and up to 957 m depth.
 There is even larger sinkhole by volume – Hoya de las Guaguas with 202 m deep entrance shaft and total depth of 430 m.
 Sótano del Barro 67 km to the east offers even deeper freefall drop – 410 m!

 This event continues for some 20 – 30 minutes.
-It takes place every morning and most likely – since thousands of years.
+It takes place every morning and most likely – for thousands of years.
 In the evening birds gather above the cave and then possibly quickly, with folded wings and whistle fall down – thousands and thousands of desperate grey birds escaping their predators…

 Birds have good reason to live here – nests on the overhanging walls are safe from predators.